Ancient Rivers Healing Arts, Inc.

 I received my Master's in Psychology from

 Saybrook University in February of 2010.
 My Master's thesis blended psychology and acupuncture and was titled "An exploration of the efficacy of acupuncture for the treatment of somatization in female Somali refugees" and blended Chinese and Western medicine.
-This training enables me to blend shamanic healing, Chinese medicine and psychology to address the body, spirit and mind levels of disease.
-I use shamanic healing, Chinese medicine, and life coaching to ease anxiety in women who survived childhood sexual abuse and assist all patients with chronic pain disorders.
+This training enables me to blend Chinese medicine and psychology to address the body, spirit and mind levels of disease.
+I use acupuncture, Chinese medicine and life coaching to ease anxiety/depression/PTSD in clients who survived childhood sexual abuse, trauma, head injuries and chronic pain disorders.
+I have worked with veterans, health care professionals, war survivors, trauma victims and the families of murder victims.
+I have seen patients with peripheral neuropathy, Hereditary Spastic Paraplegia, skin cancer, Lyme, Pulmonary Hypertension, Multiple Sclerosis, Chronic Obstructive Pulmonary Disease, Rheumatoid Arthritis, fibromyalgia, Crohn's Disease make great strides, sometimes becoming symptom free.
+I believe healing is possible.
+My goal is to help you get your life back so you can do the things you enjoy and connect with family and friends.